BioDynaMo/biodynamo/doc/user_guide/diffusion.md

 ### Boundary conditions

 For a numerical solution, we need to specify the equation, the boundary conditions, and the domain.
-BioDynaMo supports Neumann and Dirichlet boundaries with constant coefficients on a cube domain.
+BioDynaMo supports Neumann, Dirichlet and Periodic boundaries with constant coefficients on a cube domain.
 For instance, you may specify no-flux boundaries (homogeneous Neumann) via
 ``` cpp